memgraph/docs/gqlalchemy/how-to-guides/loaders/make-a-custom-file-system-importer.md

 ---
 id: custom-file-system-importer
 title: How to make a custom file system importer
-sidebar_label: Make custom file system importer
+sidebar_label: Make a custom file system importer
 ---

-> To learn how to import table data from a file to Memgraph database, head
+> To learn how to import table data from a file to the Memgraph database, head
-> over to the How to import table data guide.
+> over to the [How to import table
+> data](/how-to-guides/loaders/import-table-data-to-graph-database.md) guide.

 If you want to read from a file system not currently supported by **GQLAlchemy**, or use a file type currently not readable, you can implement your own by extending abstract classes `FileSystemHandler` and `DataLoader`, respectively.

 ## Implementing a new `FileSystemHandler`

 For this guide, you will use the existing `PyArrowDataLoader` capable of reading CSV, Parquet, ORC and IPC/Feather/Arrow file formats.
 The PyArrow loader class supports [fsspec](https://filesystem-spec.readthedocs.io/en/latest/)-compatible file systems, so to implement an **Azure Blob** file system, you need to follow these steps.

 ### 1. Extend the `FileSystemHandler` class